estebanmunchjones2019/nodemailer-form-article/Readme.md

 ## Deploying the cloud function

-The first step to deploy the cloud function to the cloud is changing the plan of the Firebase project to **Blaze, which is a pay as you plan**, but it has generous free quotas, e.g 2M invocations a month to cloud functions, **for free!**.
+The first step to deploy the cloud function to the cloud is changing the plan linked to the Firebase project to **Blaze, which is a pay as you plan**, but it has generous free quotas, e.g 2M invocations a month to cloud functions, **for free!**.

 You can check the free quotas and pricing [here](https://firebase.google.com/pricing?authuser=0).

-There's no way to disable the cloud function automatically if it is abused by someone hitting it thousands of times, but we can set up a budget alert so we're notified by email when we're are gonna be charged by Google a certain amount.
+There's no way to disable the cloud function automatically if it is abused by someone hitting it thousands of times, but we can set up a budget alert so we're notified by email when we're are already charged a certain ammount by Google .

 #### Upgrading to a Blaze plan